Raiondesu/eventhoven/README.md

 <details>
 <summary>
-The decision to use plain functions as event signatures comes down to 3 advantages
+Why plain functions as event signatures?
 </summary>

+The decision to use plain functions as event signatures comes down to 3 advantages:
 1. It's easier to make type inference that way.\
    Since a handler and the event signature are both functions,\
    there's no need to convert types from event signature to event handler.